Pronaaf2k/QuickSight-Capstone/README.md

-# QuickSight
+# QuickSight: Junior Capstone Project for CSE299

-QuickSight is an innovative Flutter application designed to enhance accessibility for users.
-It provides a suite of features for simulating colorblindness and includes a powerful "Quick Sight" tool that converts images into text and reads it aloud using text-to-speech functionality.
+**QuickSight** is a Flutter-based application developed as my **Junior Capstone Project** for **CSE299** at **[Your University Name]**.
+The application addresses accessibility challenges by offering innovative features for individuals with visual impairments or color-related difficulties.

 ---

 ## Features

 ### 1. **Colorblindness Simulations**
-QuickSight offers simulation modes to assist users with various types of colorblindness:
+QuickSight offers color correction modes to assist users with various types of colorblindness:
 - **Deuteranopia Mode**: Red-green colorblindness optimization.
 - **Tritanopia Mode**: Blue-yellow colorblindness optimization.
 - **Protanopia Mode**: Enhanced for those with difficulty distinguishing red and green hues.